 Tour de East Anglia

-The perfect tour for first timers, a relaxing long weekend entirely on flat roads in the beautiful Suffolk and Norfolk countryside – suitable for average riders, this tour covers approximately 60 miles per day at a gentle place along quiet country roads which includes coastal routes.
+The perfect tour for first timer solo travellers, a relaxing long weekend entirely on flat roads in the beautiful Suffolk and Norfolk countryside – suitable for average riders, this tour covers approximately 60 miles per day at a gentle place along quiet country roads which includes coastal routes.
 The tour begins and ends in Stowmarket, setting out from there to the coast and following it northwards to the seaside town of Great Yarmouth.
-From there, further north along the Norfolk coast to Sheringham, then turning south west towards Fakenham.
+From there, further north along the Norfolk coast to Sheringham, then turning southwest towards Fakenham.
 The following day, the tour will head south back to the finishing point in Stowmarket.

 UK Coast to Castles